binarique/AsyncFX/README.md

 # AsyncFX
-Ajava library can help to REST API REQUEST LIKE POST, GET, PUT , AND UPLOAD using extra library uploadFX
+A javaFX library to help in REST API REQUEST LIKE POST, GET, PUT , AND UPLOAD using extra library uploadFX